TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-helpers-template-solar-forecasts.md

 {% include candid-image.html src="/assets/images/home-assistant/charge_cutoff_paste_template.png" alt="Pasting a template directly into the visual editor results in an error" %}

-The editor uses controls optimized for the type of value used by each entity.
+The editor uses controls specialized for the type of value used by each entity.
 In this case, it's an integer percentage between 0 and 100.
 You'll get an error if you try pasting in a template expression.

 You need to flip the editor into YAML mode to insert the template.
 You can enable YAML mode just for the section that you need to edit.